videolan/x265/doc/reST/cli.rst

 .. option:: --input-csp <integer|string>

 	YUV only: Source color space.
-Only i420 and i444 are supported at this time.
+Only i420, i422, and i444 are supported at this time.
+The internal color space is always the same as the source color space (libx265 does not support any color space conversions).

 	0. i400
 	1. i420 **(default)**